 1. Kytäjärvi to Iso-Haiskari

 An inside view of the Tipi on the next morning.
-For my hiked I always stuff my items which are stuffed with down into a
+I always use a compression bag (the blue bag inside of the Tipi) for my down gear.

 On the next morning at 7.00.
 Bacon for breakfast.